Faculty Advisor: Dr. Federico "Fred" Aguayo

 The Construction Student Association of Texas State University is an organization for students pursuing a construction-related degree within the Department of Engineering Technology.
 This umbrella organization includes the student chapters of ABC, AGC, and NAHB.

-For more details and contact information, please visit the CSA website.
+For more details, please visit the CSA website.

 The Texas State Chapter of the Society of Manufacturing Engineers is open for membership by all Technology Students.
 SME was organized to promote professional growth and social activity among its membership.
 All interested university faculty and students are welcome to join.